reactivesw/DevProc/PublishProcess.md

 ```

-You can change the content for special reasons.
+You can change the content for some special reasons.

 Still we should add `bash <(curl -s https://codecov.io/bash) -t 76aa4e85-79ee-4528-8161-b0120af54a59` to `.travis.yml`, so that we can trigger codecov in travis